-The Alumni Association of Lycoming College has a membership of over 13,000 men and women.
-It is governed by an Executive Board consisting of 24 members-at-large.
-The Board includes members representing various class years and geographic areas, the senior class president, the current student body president, and past presidents of the last graduating class and the Student Senate of Lycoming College.
-The Director of Alumni and Parent Programs manages the activities of the Alumni Office.

-The Alumni Association has the following purpose as stated in its constitution: "As an off-campus constituency, the association's purpose is to seek ways of maintaining an active and mutually beneficial relationship between the College and its alumni, utilizing their talents, resources, and counsel to further the objectives and programs of Lycoming College."
-All former students of Williamsport Dickinson Seminary and all former students who have successfully completed one year of study at Williamsport Dickinson Junior College or Lycoming College are considered members of the association.
+The Lycoming College Alumni Association has a membership of over 15,000 men and women.
+It is governed by an Executive Board comprised of 32 members-at-large representing various class years, geographic areas, and affinity groups; the current presidents and immediate past presidents of the senior class and Student Senate also sit on the Board.
+The Director of Alumni Relations manages the activities of the Alumni Office.
+The Alumni Association has the following purpose as stated in its constitution: "As an off-campus constituency, the Association's purpose is to seek ways of maintaining an active and mutually beneficial relationship between the College and its alumni, utilizing their talents, resources and counsel to further the objectives and programs of Lycoming College."